Turn off the computer; then disconnect the ac adapter and all cables from the computer.

 Turn the computer on.

-While the "Press F1 for BIOS Setup Utility" message is displayed at the lower-left area of the screen, press the F1 key.
+While the "To interrupt normal startup, press the blue Access IBM button" message is displayed at the lower-left of the screen, press the Access IBM button.

 The BIOS Setup Utility screen appears.
 The "Installed memory" item shows the total amount of memory installed in your computer.
 For example, if your computer has 256 MB of memory and you install a 256-MB SO-DIMM in it, the quantity shown in "Installed memory" should be 512 MB.